 $12 per child under 15 years

-Option includes a pick-up from the Akaroa warf at 11.00am and 1.30pm.
-The tour will take you on a spectacular Scenic drive to the penguin colony at Pohatu with photo stops en route, penguin nest box monitoring gives close photography opportunities.
+Option includes a pick-up from Akaroa.
+The tour will take you on a spectacular Scenic drive to the penguin colony at Pohatu with a lot of photo stops en route.
+You will travel over the second highest pass on Banks Peninsula with a photo stop at the rim of the long extinct Akaroa volcano.
+You visit a historic working sheep and cattle farm with pet sheep running to be fed and of course penguin nest box monitoring gives great close up views and photography opportunities.

 Tour length is two hours.

 We would send an e-mail to confirm departure point and place but please check as well on your receipt.

 Clicking Book Now will open take you to a new website.

 Good walking shoes or boots with good grip soles that can cope with a bit of mud in wet conditions.
 Please note the track can be demanding for some and can be slippery in wet conditions in the heavy penguin traffic areas we visit.
 We do our best to have a well formed track in good condition as far as the viewing hides that most people can cope with and some footwear can be provided for those who have inadequate footwear.

 Bring warm clothing (some additional camouflage clothing will be provided).

 In summer it is advisable to either eat before you come on an evening tour or bring some food with you as often restaurants will be closed on our return to Akaroa.